Cghlewis/data-mgmt-ed-research-book/_book/11-data-collection.md

 	  - Consider including one general free-text field in your survey to allow participants to provide additional information that they feel was not captured elsewhere.
 1. Limit the collection of personally identifiable information (PII).
     - Collecting identifiable information is a balancing act between protecting participant confidentiality and collecting the information necessary to implement a study.
 We often need to collect some identifying information either for the purposes of record linking or for purposes related to study outcomes (e.g., scoring an assessment based on participant's age).
     - As a general rule, you only want to collect PII that is absolutely necessary for your project, and no more [@gaddy_principles_2020].
 As discussed in Chapter \@ref(hsd), PII can include both direct identifiers (e.g., name or email) as well as indirect identifiers (e.g., date of birth).
-Before sharing your data, all PII will need to be removed or altered to protect confidentiality.
+Before sharing your data, all PII will need to be removed or altered to protect confidentiality (see Section \@ref(share-assess).

 <br>